woct0rdho/ComfyUI-FeatherOps/README.md

 2. Install torch >= 2.12 from TheRock
 3. git clone this repo to `ComfyUI/custom_nodes/`
 4. Run `python test_scaled_mm_hip.py` to test the correctness
-5. In ComfyUI, use `FeatherUNetLoader` node to load the model, which converts fp16/bf16 model to fp8e5m2 with the prepacked layout
+5. In ComfyUI, use `FeatherUNetLoader` node to load the model, which converts fp16/bf16 model to fp8e5m2 with the prepacked layout.
+See the [example workflows](https://github.com/woct0rdho/ComfyUI-FeatherOps/tree/master/example_workflows)
-6. Replace the text encode node with `FeatherCLIPTextEncodePadded`, which pads the tokens to a multiple of 16

-Besides the text token count, it also requires the image token count (`width / 16 * height / 16`) to be a multiple of an M block size.
-The image token count should be a multiple of 128 for best speed, and the text token count can be a multiple of 16 if the prompt is short.
+For best speed, the image token count (`width / 16 * height / 16`) should be a multiple of 128.

-See the example workflow for details.
-For now I've only tested Qwen-Image.
-When running Qwen-Image with 1024x1024 image size, without distill LoRA, with full-graph compile, I can see a 10% speedup compared to the original bf16 model.

-The fp8e5m2 quantization quality looks good for the original Qwen-Image model, but degrades when the distill LoRA is used.
-To debug it, you can compare `FeatherOps` and `DebugOps`, which have the same logic to apply LoRA and only differ in the quantized linear op.
-A better quantization method is to be implemented.
+Currently tested models are Anima, Qwen-Image, Wan.
+You may try to run other models with the 'default' config, but it's better to create special configs that exclude the unneeded modules.
+LoRA and torch.compile are supported.
+For some workloads you may see 30~50% speedup compared to not using `FeatherUNetLoader`.

-Note on torch.compile: Recently ComfyUI introduced comfy-aimdo but it does not work well with torch.compile .
+Note on torch.compile: Recently ComfyUI introduced comfy-aimdo but it does not yet work with torch.compile .
 You may disable it with `--disable-dynamic-vram` when starting ComfyUI.

+Note on TAESD preview: Currently ComfyUI may have bugs when running Anima with TAESD preview.
+You may disable it.

+Note on FlashAttention: If you correctly install FlashAttention with AITER Triton kernel, it can reach 25~30 TFLOPS on Strix Halo depending on the workload.
+Currently FeatherOps only speeds up non-attention linear modules, so its speedup can stack with FlashAttention.

 ## TODO

 * See what we can do with a fp16 @ fp16 kernel.
 Tensile is good at tuning parameters, but we still need an HIP kernel to better understand low-level behaviors such as how to utilize the hardware scheduler.
 We need better profiling or even a simulator to investigate it
-* Besides the matmul op, see what we can do with the attention op.
-Currently the Triton kernel in AITER reaches 24 TFLOPS on Strix Halo, which is still far from the theoretical roofline
+* See what we can do with the attention op
 * Better fp8e5m2 quantization.
 For now I just directly cast fp16/bf16 weights to fp8e5m2, and we can implement grid search of the scale and blockwise quantization for better quality
 * Support more models in ComfyUI.
 We need to exclude modules outside the transformer backbone, and mat-vec multiplications